 - The accompanying text should explain what type of information the customer will receive (say, delivery notifications) and that said info will be delivered via WhatsApp.

-- The text's language must be specific and include: (“receive [info type], [WhatsApp's logo and name], on [phone number]).
+- The text's language must be specific and explicit, such as “I agree to receive [noun], [logo and name], on [number]’.
+For example:

 That might all sound complicated, but in practice, it's actually pretty simple.
 Check out this example from tyntec: